-Observations: Parking availability was one of the worst rated topics within both the visitor and business surveys.
-Parking affordability was slightly better ranked than the availability.
+Observations: Parking availability was one of the worst rated topics within both the 2021 community and business surveys.
+Parking affordability was rated slightly better than the availability.
 Both topics were heavily commented on through the surveys with most of the comments of a negative nature.

 The common theme of the parking affordability was the strong desire for the return of the free 30 minutes of parking, more free spaces (rather than just in Burn Lane) and also the idea of a town centre parking ticket was noted a number of times rather than having to pay per car park.
-Within the comments on the availability there was common theme was that there wasn't enough parking within the town centre.
+There were also common themes noted on the availability, one of which was that there was not enough parking within the town centre.
 This was noted on several occasions by respondents where a recommendation was made by them that the former medical centre site could form more parking.